population-research/uganda-covid/response/wber_response.md

-not living at home, children would have been home considerably more during this time period due to school closures from March 2020 through January 2022; since many Ugandan children have lunch at school or attend boarding schools, these changes may lead to signiﬁcant increases in food security.
+not living at home, children would have been home considerably more during this time period due to school closures from March 2020 through January 2022; since many Ugandan children have lunch at school or attend boarding schools, these changes may lead to significant increases in food security.
 It is unclear why this channel is not considered a primary one.

 ## Suggestions